goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 The reason we need it is quite simple.

-An HD image can be of the size 1080x1920, which is equal to {calculate} pixels.
+An HD image can be of the size 1080x1920, which is equal to 2073600 pixels.
 But in the latent space a representation of the same image (a representation, or in simpler terms a replica.
-Not the original) can be in 128X128 pixels a reduction by a factor of {}X
+Not the original) can be in 128X128 pixels a reduction by a factor of 126X

 Then the decoder returns this representation back to pixel image so we can see a picture.
 Which is more or less like the original one we started with.

 The reason we do this is, This makes computation substantially easier, and it also lets Dali, Or The U-Net to have to do less computation to calculate the noise.

-There is a difference between Auto-Encoders and Variational Auto-encoders.
-Which is explained in greater detail in the Maths section.
+Autoencoders (AEs) and Variational Autoencoders (VAEs) differ fundamentally in their encoding approach: Traditional autoencoders learn deterministic mappings that encode inputs directly into fixed latent vectors, while VAEs learn to encode inputs into probability distributions (typically Gaussian) in the latent space, from which latent vectors are sampled.
+This probabilistic nature of VAEs enables them to generate new samples and provides a more principled approach to learning continuous latent representations.
+To read more on this, go through the [math section](#maths-of-vae) as well as consider reading this [blog](https://lilianweng.github.io/posts/2018-08-12-vae/)

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/27.webp)

 To expand on this idea, imagine a cluster of emojis—faces, animals, and other familiar icons—all grouped together in the pixel space because of their similar visual style.
 Now, let’s take this to the latent space.
-We can see that the birds are grouped together, the emojis are cultured together in another space, with similar emojis together.
+We can see that the birds are grouped together, the emojis are clustered together in another space, with similar emojis together.
 This demonstrates how the VAE learns to map out objects in the latent space, organizing them based on their visual or stylistic characteristics.

 ### Putting it all together